 WEST COAST (From north to south):

 Saladan: The northern port area of ‘Saladan’ is the most densely packed with shops and restaurants catering to tourists.
-There are a few quirky coffee shops and interesting looking hostels, such as the arty ‘Peacock Hostel’ offering dorm beds at 200 THB / night.
+There are a few quirky coffee shops and interesting looking hostels, such as the arty ‘Peacock Hostel’ offering dorm beds at $6 USD / night.

 Khlong Dao: A 3km stretch of sand that’s the busiest beach on the island.
-A huge selection of bars, hotels and resorts, although for backpackers, accommodation does tend to be on the pricier side, so budget conscious backpackers better look elsewhere.
+A huge selection of bars, hotels and resorts, although for backpackers, accommodation does tend to be on the pricier side, so budget-conscious backpackers in need of a dorm better look elsewhere.

 Kantiang Bay: An absolutely gorgeous beach with cliffs and jungle all around, Kantiang Bay is a lovely place to stay that has accommodation to suit all budgets, from small family-run guesthouses to more expensive flashy resorts.

 Kantaing Boutique Guest House is one of the most affordable at $10 USD for a fan room (AC starts at $17 USD).

 Nui, Waterfall & Bamboo Bay: These are Koh Lanta’s most undeveloped beaches where you’ll find some quirky accommodation and a few local restaurants.